Wordllban/react-template-project/README.md

 # Template Repository for React app

-> Note: This template was created for students to take part in a workshop as part of a web development course at Lviv Polytechnic National University, Internet of Things programme.
+> Note: This template was created for students to join a workshop as part of their web development course at Lviv Polytechnic National University, Internet of Things programme.

 ---